 To get your baby to sleep through the night from an early age, try dream feeding.
-You can read more about dream feeding but the short of it is that you wake your baby up around 10 pm (right before you go to bed) and feed them, so they sleep later in the morning.
+You can read more about dream feeding but the short of it is that you wake your baby up to around 10 pm (right before you go to bed) and feed them, so they sleep later in the morning.

 Dream feeding really helped my newborn sleep through the night and I would highly recommend it to any new mom!